 Part 2: A week touring Vancouver Island (while staying in Airbnbs).

-Part 3 (Coming soon): A review of all the vegan restaurants we tried as we crossed the country (there were many gems!).
+Part 3: Highlights of the vegan restaurants we tried as we crossed the country (there were many gems!).

 A few notes:

 - Booking provincial park campsites: All campsites were booked on the first allowable booking date for all provincial parks in all provinces.
 I was already familiar with the Ontario booking system (and the 5 months to the day booking in advance), but I had to create accounts and learn the booking systems for Manitoba, Saskatchewan, Alberta and British Columbia.
 They each had their own booking timeframes.
 While we hoped to get waterfront, non-electrical sites where possible, we only really cared about Lake Superior – you can’t beat the waterfront sites and Agawa Bay sunsets.
 As it turned out, I didn’t manage to snag one, but I did get one a month later when a booking was cancelled (I checked the Ontario Parks website frequently!).
 We booked a few electrical sites when this was the only option, and did have a power bar with us to charge our devices.
 Mostly we charged phones, an iPad and headphones using chargers/adapters in the car, as well as with a small solar charger.